ActiveBrainAtlas2/preprocessing-pipeline/docs/user/annotation.workflow.md

     1. Insert all data and mark it with the current timestamp and the person who entered the data.
     1. This will occur for all layers.
+### Deleting data
+1. If a user deletes an annotation layer in Neuroglancer and clicks 'Save', the database will still retain that data.
+If the data needs to be purged for good, the programmer will need to do that.
+1. If a user wants to delete one or more annotations in the layer, the process will be as above, but the number of active annotations in the database will be less.